vgrabarz/The-Korean-Peninsula-app/README.md

 ## Features

-- Import of a raster file and its visualization
-- Visualization of landscapes, cores and patches
+- Maps of the land cover
-- Calculation of landscape metrics and their export to __csv__ and __xlsx__
+- Maps of comparison of land cover changes between two selected years in regular areas
+- Maps of comparison of land cover changes between two selected years in irregular administrative areas
+- Maps of clustering in regular areas
-- Implementation of moving windows in landscapemetrics
+- Maps of clustering in irregular administrative areas

 ## Installation